sophiashen15/Sophia-Shen-Maker-Portfolio/java/README.md

 # Java Data Structures and Algorithms

-A comprehensive collection of data structures and algorithms implemented in Java, showcasing object-oriented programming principles, type safety, and efficient algorithm design through both core implementations and advanced projects.
+A collection of core data structures and advanced projects implemented in Java.

-## Project Overview

-This repository demonstrates fundamental computer science concepts through Java implementations.
-The project emphasizes object-oriented design, efficient data structure implementation, and practical algorithm applications through both individual components and complete sub-projects.

 ## Core Data Structures